mougiakouel/QGIS-Training-Manual/basic_map/symbology.rst

 still hidden.
 The next lesson will explain how to represent this data on your map.

-.. note:: Did you remember to save your map recently?
+.. note:: |note| Did you remember to save your map recently?